memgraph/docs/mage/query-modules/python/graph-analyzer.md

 ---
 id: graph-analyzer
-title: Graph Analyzer
+title: The graph_analyzer module
-sidebar_label: Graph Analyzer
+sidebar_label: graph_analyzer
 ---

 This module offers insights about the stored graph or a subgraph.

 ## `analyze(context, analyses)`
 Shows graph information.
 In case of multiple results, only the first 10 will be shown.

 **Parameters**